tedneward/Azgaarnoth/Classes/Mystic/index.md

 ```
 def lightstep(npc):
-    npc.bonusactions.append(f"***Light Step.*** You alter your density and weight to improve your mobility.
+    npc.bonusactions.append(f"***Psionic Talent: Light Step.*** You alter your density and weight to improve your mobility.
 For the rest of your turn, your walking speed increases by 10 feet, and the first time you stand up this turn, you do so without expending any of your movement if your speed is greater than 0.")
 ```

 ## Mind Meld